Duration: Two Years Fixed-Term (extension subject to funding)

-Location: London, or Cardiff with frequent travel to London
+Location: London or Cardiff (with travel expected to both)

 We’re a global charity, working to find solutions to complex humanitarian problems through research and innovation.
 We fund and support work that goes on to shape the way in which people across the world are supported during a crisis.